Hertfordshire Cheetahs: Back to fighting form (2013–present)

 A number of changes occurred within the Cheetahs hierarchy at the start of the 2016 season.
 Former player Conrad Elliott took over as head coach and defensive coordinator, whilst Luke Clark made the step-up to chairman alongside his other duties as committee member and offensive lineman.
 On the field, results did not go the Cheetahs way.
 A 0–10 season was ultimately saved by off-field spirit and a willingness to rebound in 2017.
 Unfortunately Coach Elliott had to step down after the season, with offensive coordinator Roger Brown taking over as interim head coach – the beginnings of a restructuring of the coaching and committee structure for the 2017 season.

 2017 was a year of improvement for the Cheetahs as the senior team would go on a 7 Game win streak under Roger Brown.
 Starting with a 63–0 Win over the Hastings Conquerors and followed by subsequent 50 Point games against the Berkshire Renegades, Maidstone Pumas and Bournemouth Bobcats.
 The Cheetahs would make the playoffs even after injuries caught up with the team which lead to them dropping their last 3 games.
 The Cheetahs went into the playoffs believing they could go the distance but came up short against a promotion driven Wembley Stallions in a 27–0 Loss.
-Whilst promotion was the goal, a 7–3 Season was a huge motivator and a sign that they are on their way back to fighting form.
-With a Junior side that went 3–3 and were Southern Trophy Runners up in an 8–6 Game against the Solent Seahawks and Youth Program who looked strong to start the season, the Senior side has much to look forward to in 2018 and beyond.
+Whilst promotion was the goal, a 7–3 Season was a huge motivator.
+With a Junior side that went 3–3 and were Southern Trophy Runners up in an 8–6 Game against the Solent Seahawks and Youth Program who looked strong to start the season.

 Due to personal circumstances Roger Brown had to leave the club, and Craig Barnes was voted in as the new head coach.
 Will Sparke took over duties as offensive coordinator, having previously assisted with special teams.